cw-ansible/system-install/README.md

 # System installation

-This ansible playbook will install a Debian / Ubuntu system on current server.
+This Ansible playbook will install a Debian / Ubuntu system on current server.

 ## Prerequisite